 Some people are covered through state financed insurance because they do not meet the eligibility requirements for Medicaid.
 Some states however offer state financed health insurance to those individuals who cannot afford private health insurance.
 State financed health insurance programs will in some cases cover the costs associated with substance abuse treatment at a wide variety of drug treatment centers around the country.
 State financed insurance other than Medicaid may cover both inpatient or outpatient drug treatment services.
 To find out which treatment programs will accept state financed insurance, speak with a drug treatment advisor.

-If an individual is abusing drugs or alcohol and is seeking help, many effective drug or alcohol rehabilitation programs accept private health insurance.
-Whereas some outpatient and short term rehab facilities accept private health insurance, far more effective drug rehab facilities which offer an inpatient or residential stay for at least 90 days are also an available option.
-These programs which accept private health insurance can differ in terms of treatment curriculum, but those clients who are covered by private health insurance are fortunate enough to have financial assistance when it comes to attending a drug rehab facility.
-For more information, consult with an addiction specialist at a drug or alcohol rehabilitation facility in your area to see which programs your private health insurance will cover.
+When somebody is abusing drugs or alcohol and is looking for help, many effective substance abuse treatment programs accept private health insurance.
+Whereas some outpatient and short term rehab facilities accept private health insurance, far more effective substance abuse treatment programs which offer an inpatient or residential stay for at least 90 days are also an available option.
+These rehab facilities which accept private health insurance can differ in terms of treatment curriculum, but those individuals who are covered by private health insurance are fortunate enough to have financial assistance when it comes to paying for a drug or alcohol rehab program.
+For additional information, consult with an addiction specialist at a substance abuse rehabilitation facility in your area to find out which services your private health insurance will cover.